aseyq/statistical_rethinking_spritz/README.md

 ![](spritzlogo.png)

 Hi there, and thanks for your interest.
 In this study group, we will work on the famous "Statistical Rethinking" book by Richard McElreath.
-It is a course on Bayesian Statistics, but regardless of the methods, it contains valuable insights into how we think of data and science.
+It is a course on Bayesian Statistics in its core.
+But regardless of the methodogical stance it has, it contains valuable insights into how we think of data and science.
 In addition to the book, there is also a set of videos made publicly available by McElreath.

 ## What will we do?
 **First of all, we'll keep each other accountable**.
+And that's the main target.
 We all have busy schedules, and it is easy to sacrifice self-study hours when something more urgent comes up.
 So the first thing is to set a fixed schedule to study each chapter.
 And with a group of friends, it is much easier and fun to follow it.
+(And if you decide to join, you will get two weekly email reminders for your convenience.)

-Besides that, we can **watch lecture videos together**.
-Most of them are between 1h and 1h20mins.
-We can watch these over zoom, and then **discuss and solve some of the questions together** at the end of each chapter.
+The bare minimum will be to watch a lecture video on your own once a week.
+Most of the videos are between 1h and 1h20mins.
+Ideally one would read the corresponding chapter of the book too, again individually.
+Then **discuss the chapter**, **ask questions if there is any**,and maybe **solve some of the questions together** at the end of each chapter.

 As the name of the group suggests, I imagined that we'd gather around aperitivo time, so we could eat and drink at the same time.
-If you prefer to watch the videos alone, you can join the discussion session only.
+That would help us to save time a little bit.
+We thought 35 minutes for these meetings would be ideal.

-## When
+## When do we start?
 We can decide it together but I was thinking starting it after Christmas.
 Probably sometime around mid/end-january can be good.

-## How long will it take?
+## How may weeks will it take?
-It depends on how often we'd like to meet.
-I thought that most people prefer to meet every two weeks as once a week would probably be too demanding.
-But we can decide together in the first meeting.
-See below for a plan.

-The video sessions would take around 1h 30minutes each.
-We can restrict the following discussion to 30 minutes and have two-hour meetings.
-I think even watching the videos only would be sufficient, but during these two weeks, if you study the relevant chapter, I guess it might take another hour for you, depending on how deeply you get involved with the material.
+Based on the videos, there will be 20 sessions.
+So it would take around 5 months in total.

 ## Audience
 The book defines its target audience as:

 > The principal audience is researchers in the natural and social sciences, whether new PhD students or seasoned professionals, who have had a basic course on regression but nevertheless remain uneasy about statistical modeling.

 So if you think you are one of those people, that's great!
-Feel free to refer friends as long as they commit to the meetings and the rules.
+For the audience, we advertised it initally to a small number of friends to keep the size of the group managable.
+But feel free to refer friends as long as they commit to the meetings and the rules.

 ## The book
 The book is this one: